AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 This registers AutoMapper:

 - As a singleton for the `MapperConfiguration`
-- As a scoped instance for `IMapper`
+- As a transient instance for `IMapper`
 - `ITypeConverter` instances as transient
 - `IValueConverter` instances as transient
 - `IValueResolver` instances as transient